Entropy and DIS structure functions: Introduction

 \section{Introduction}

-Deep Inelastic Scattering is the process in which a high-energy lepton (such as an electron) scatters off a hadron (such as a proton) by exchanging a virtual photon.
-DIS revealed the partonic structure of the proton (i.e., quarks and gluons) and was crucial for establishing Quantum Chromodynamics (QCD).
-Entropy appears in DIS in an information-theoretic context.
-It is a measure of the information loss or the number of configurations inside the proton.
-The connection between information entropy and DIS was famously made by Shannon, as the following equation represents the Shannon entropy for probability distribution ($p_{1}$,...., $p_{n}$)
+Deep Inelastic Scattering is the process in which a high-energy lepton, such as an electron, scatters off a hadron, like a proton, by exchanging a virtual photon.
+DIS revealed the partonic structure of the proton, specifically quarks and gluons, and was crucial in establishing Quantum Chromodynamics (QCD).
+Entropy in DIS is viewed through an information-theoretic lens, measuring the information loss or the number of configurations inside the proton.
+The Shannon\footnote{In information theory, the entropy of a random variable quantifies the average level of uncertainty or information associated with the variable$^{,}$s potential states or possible outcomes.
+The concept of information entropy was introduced by C.Shannon based on a data communication system composed of three elements: a source of data, a communication channel, and a receiver in the following literature:\\ 1.
+Claude E.Shannon, Bell System Technical Journal {\bf27}, 379 (1948); {\bf27}, 623 (1948).} entropy for a probability distribution ($p_{1}$,...., $p_{n}$) is given by

+where the eigenvalues $p_{n}$ are defined as the probability of a state with $n$ partons/dipoles.
+The entanglement in the electron-proton DIS process provides new insights into the gluon-dominated structure and properties of high-energy hadrons.
+The proton is a pure state of the QCD Hamiltonian, and a measurement of its partonic content at some resolution scale introduces a bipartition between resolved (A region) and unresolved (B region) parts, which can be interpreted as the entanglement entropy resulting from the entanglement between regions $A$ and $B$ \cite{Kharzeev, Levin, Ryb, Caputa}.
+This entanglement can be quantified by the von Neumann entropy as